amjjd/rustrast/rustrast-03/README.md

 window, with a small pulse to the scaling factor so there is some animation, and draw just the vertices, shaded according to their z coordinates to emulate some form of diminished lighting.

-The result is as expected:
+The result was as expected:

 ![The vertices](./screenshot.png)